cabintech/FXCoreMP/doc/toon.md

 ## Background

-Since the inception of assembly languages [in 1947](https://en.wikipedia.org/wiki/Assembly_language), they have been cryptic and rigid in their syntax.
+Since their inception [in 1947](https://en.wikipedia.org/wiki/Assembly_language) assembler languages have been cryptic and rigid in their syntax.
 Machine instructions are represented with short mnemonics and a statement format that is uniform with something like:
 ```
 <label> <mnemonic> <op1>,<op2>